About The Academy

 The sole corporate member of the American Academy of Nursing is the American Nurses Association (ANA).
 First approved by the 1964–66 ANA House of Delegates, the American Nurses Association by-laws were amended to call for an Academy of Nursing for the advancement of knowledge, education, and nursing practice.
 On April 24, 1973, thirty-six charter fellows held their first meeting.
 Then, fellows were elected to the governing council, and Rheba de Tornyay was elected as the inaugural president.
 Operating objectives included

 Articles of incorporation were approved by the District of Columbia in December 1999 constituting the Academy as a nonprofit corporation qualifying the Academy as a section 501(c)3 corporation.

-In 2006, the Academy established a Washington, DC, office in keeping with its strategic goals and recognizing the pivotal role of public policy in reforming American health care.
-Academy staff identifies key policy issues in which the Academy can mobilize its Fellows, along with allied individuals and organizations, to support the Academy's policy agenda and affect change.
+In 2006, the Academy established a Washington, DC, office in keeping with its strategic goals and recognizing the pivotal role of public policy in reforming American health.
+Academy staff identifies key policy issues in which the Academy can mobilize its fellows, along with allied individuals and organizations, to support the Academy's policy agenda and affect change.
 In addition, the staff oversees outreach to lawmakers, the White House and relevant federal agencies, and to the media and other key audiences as the Academy strive to assure that nurses and their frontline knowledge are integrated into the quest for a system that delivers high-quality, affordable health care to all Americans.